Skip to content

 Water Quality Monitoring Program

-Water Quality Monitoring Program Woods Hole Sea Grant’s outreach partners at the Cape Cod Cape Cod Cooperative Extension monitor water quality at four embayments around Cape Cod.
-These are Wellfleet Harbor, Barnstable Harbor, Pleasant Bay (Orleans), and Cotuit Bay and one on Boston’s south shore at Duxbury Bay.
-These sites have been monitored for 10+…
+Water Quality Monitoring Program WHOI Sea Grant’s outreach partners at the Cape Cod Cape Cod Cooperative Extension monitor water quality at six embayments around Cape Cod and southeastern Massachusetts.
+These are Wellfleet Harbor, Barnstable Harbor, Pleasant Bay (Orleans), Cotuit Bay, Duxbury Bay and Nasketucket Bay (Fair Haven).
+These sites have been monitored for 15+ years…

 Read More